-3. I should have thought up the categories BEFORE starting to write stuff.
+Add categories BEFORE starting to write stuff.
 There is a feeling that WordPress is forgiving, that you can have every post uncategorized and then sort that out later.
-But that’s not very clever.
+But that is not very clever.
 When you publish an article, Google scans it in seconds.
 Seconds! the damage of publishing an article without setting up the categories first is instant.
 Even if you change the category just a minute later, Google has already often made its crawl and put a page in the index.
-If you change the category in WordPress, then (assuming you have SEO friendly URIs like I have set up) you change the URI when you change the category.
+If you change the category in WordPress, then (assuming you have SEO friendly URLs) you change the URL when you change the category.
 Now you have another page indexed in Google that will return a 404.
 The damage in 30 seconds? one more 404.